ASSOCIATE PROFESSOR AND DIRECTOR OF FACULTY DEVELOPMENT

 Ph.D.
 Boston University

-Tulasi Srinivas is an anthropologist.
-Her expertise is in the areas of globalization, culture and religion.
+Tulasi Srinivas is a cultural and economic anthropologist.
+Her expertise is in the areas of globalization and the anthropology of the urban and religious life.
 Her research brings together key contemporary concerns of the global political economy, morality, and ethical life.

-She is the author of Winged Faith: Rethinking Globalization and Religious Pluralism Through the Sathya Sai Movement (Columbia University Press 2010) and co-editor of the award winning Curried Cultures: Globalization, Food and South Asia (University of California Press 2012).
+Srinivas is the author of Winged Faith: Rethinking Globalization and Religious Pluralism Through the Sathya Sai Movement (Columbia University Press 2010) and the award-winning Curried Cultures: Globalization, Food and South Asia (University of California Press 2012).

-Her research has been funded by the Pew foundation, the NEH, the Center for the Study of World Religions at Harvard University, The Berkley Center for Religion, Peace and World Affairs at Georgetown University, and Emerson College.
+Her work has been funded by the Pew Foundation, The NEH, the Center for the Study of World Religions at Harvard University, and Kate Hamburger Kolleg, Bochum, Germany.

-Prof. Srinivas is an advisor to the World Economic Forum, Geneva, on the Global Agenda Council on matters related to religion, faith and civil society, and editor of the Palgrave-Macmillan book series The Contemporary Anthropology of Religion.
+Prof. Srinivas is an advisor to the World Economic Forum, Geneva, on the Global Agenda Council and editor of the Palgrave-Macmillan book series The Contemporary Anthropology of Religion.

 Gender in a Global Perspective (SO206)